ocaml-community/awesome-ocaml/README.md

 - [BAP](https://github.com/BinaryAnalysisPlatform/bap) - BAP is a reverse engineering and program analysis platform that targets binary programs.
 - [BinCat](https://github.com/airbus-seclab/bincat) - BinCat is a binary code static analysis toolkit.
 - [cwe_checker](https://github.com/fkie-cad/cwe_checker) - cwe_checker finds vulnerable patterns in binary executables.
+- [Owi](https://github.com/OCamlPro/owi) - Owi is a toolchain for working with WebAssembly (Wasm) in OCaml, featuring a powerful, parallel symbolic execution engine for Wasm.
+It also provides frontends for compiling and analyzing C and Rust programs.
+- [Smt.ml](https://github.com/formalsec/smtml) - Smt.ml is a frontend OCaml library that interfaces with multiple SMT solvers, enabling seamless integration of solvers like Z3, cvc5, Colibri2, Bitwuzla, and Alt-Ergo within OCaml programs.

 ## Compilers and Compiler Tools